Diamondbacks vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Betting Records & Stats

-- The Diamondbacks have been chosen as underdogs in 61 games this year and have walked away with the win 27 times (44.3%) in those games.
+- The Diamondbacks have been the moneyline favorite 47 total times this season.
+They've gone 28-19 in those games.

-- The Diamondbacks have an implied victory probability of 41.7% according to the moneyline set by sportsbooks for this matchup.
+- The Diamondbacks have an implied moneyline win probability of 60% in this contest.

-- So far this season, Arizona and its opponents have hit the over in 48 of its 115 games with a total.
+- Arizona has had an over/under set by bookmakers 116 times, and have combined with opponents to go over the total in 49 of those games (49-61-6).

+- The Diamondbacks have collected a 6-4-0 record against the spread this season (covering 60% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!